bsmith89/blog/content/Education/python-lesson-balance.md

 [gapminder-113]: https://github.com/swcarpentry/python-novice-gapminder/issues/113

-Like many trade-offs in lesson design, the optimal position on the motivations-foundations spectrum is context dependent.
+Like many trade-offs in lesson design, the optimal position on the motivations/foundations spectrum is context dependent.
 I would be hesitant to focus on basic concepts for the first session if I were teaching high school students or any learners skeptical about the utility of the material.